top of page

 Girls Trip

-For our yearly all-girls trip, Wilderness Kids will set off to explore the natural beauty of Maryland's Rocky Gap State Park.
-Students will get to paddle and swim at the lake, hike from their campsite to scenic views, and spend quality time together. this trip is for rising 8th-12th grade girls.
+For our yearly all-girls trip, Wilderness Kids will set off to explore Grayson Highlands State Park.
+Nestled in the high mountains of southwestern Virginia, it is home to beautiful swimming holes, wild ponies, a rare inland rainforest ecosystem, and nearby Mount Rogers, the tallest mountain in Virginia!
+Students will get to explore all that the area has to offer, as well as spend plenty of time relaxing at camp together.
+This trip is for rising 8th-12th grade girls.
 We will sleep in tents in a “front-country” campsite (with bathroom facilities and near other campers).

-New to Wilderness Kids programming this summer, we are excited to offer five straight days of one-day outings, Monday through Friday.
+After introducing our day camp last summer, we are excited to offer TWO different day camps this year!
+Each day camp consists of five straight days of one-day outings, Monday through Friday.
 These trips will serve as a great way for young students to explore all the natural beauty in and around Alexandria, while returning home for dinner each day.
 Students will sign up for the entire week, and will be picked up and dropped off at the same location each day.
-Activities may include swimming, biking, climbing, and hiking, al fueled by an abundance of delicious and nutritious snacks and lunches provided by Wilderness Kids.
+Activities and locations will vary each day, but they will all be fueled by an abundance of delicious and nutritious snacks and lunches provided by Wilderness Kids.
 This trip is open to all registered students entering grades 7th-10th.

 Discovering Nature Nearby: